BlueBrain/Brayns/python/doc/source/examples_snapshot.rst

 We can here specify also a resolution and a simulation frame.
 If any of the parameter is None, then the current object of the instance is taken.

-That's it, snapshots can also be saved on the instance machine using `save_remotely` or retreived as raw bytes using `download`.
+That's it, snapshots can also be saved on the backend machine using `save_remotely` or retreived as raw bytes using `download`.